-AI Budget Narrative: Stakeholder-Ready Story from a Spreadsheet
+AI Budget Narrative: A Stakeholder-Ready Story From Your Spreadsheet

-Turn a finalised budget into a 300-word narrative that names variances, justifies investments, and surfaces risks — the document leadership actually reads.
+Turn a finalized budget into a 300-400 word narrative that names variances, justifies investments, and surfaces risk.
+Includes a copy-ready prompt and the right AI tool for each step (June 2026).

 The task

-You finalised next year’s budget.
+You finalized next year’s budget.
 The spreadsheet is closed.
 Now leadership wants a narrative: what changed, why, what increased, what got cut, and what risks you took on.
-The narrative is short (300-400 words), but it is the only artefact most of the executive team will read.
+The narrative is short (300-400 words), but it is the only artifact most of the executive team will read.
 Get it wrong and the budget gets unbundled in committee.
 Get it right and the spreadsheet ships intact.

 What to feed the AI